DevertNet/bitcoin-predict-backend/README.md

 - Scrape the content of the news and include dem in the ChatGPT rating.
 - Make the prompt more bitcoin-based.
 ChatGpt may therefore not rate the news in relation to bitcoin.
 - Change the popularity ratio to 0.1 to 1.
 This will give more impact for the popularity.

+# PHPUnit

+PHPUnit can use the normal database, because its self cleaning.
+There is NO `_test` suffix for the db.

+`composer test`